 Global Challenge

-Due to the overseas travel component, parents/carers are advised that there is a levy of between $4,000 and $5,000 for this Challenge.
+Due to the overseas travel component, parents/carers are advised that there is a levy of between $5,000 and $5,500 for the Challenge.
+This levy does not include the additional costs of required passports and vaccinations that may be recommended.

-This Challenge is dependent upon no travel restrictions being in place at the scheduled time of the trip and sufficient student interest.
+This Challenge is dependent upon no travel restrictions being in place at the scheduled time of the trip.

 Port Davey Challenge

 The ultimate wilderness challenge!
-Walk one of the world’s premier wilderness treks in the pristine Port Davey area of Southern Tasmania and sail the high seas aboard the sail training brigantine Windeward Bound.
+Walk one of the world’s premier wilderness treks in the pristine Port Davey area of Southern Tasmania and explore the Bathurst Harbour using Sea Kayaks.

-You will see and feel the power of the Southern Ocean, traverse the mighty Ironbound Range and be inspired by the beauty of the South Coast.
-The beaches, forests and waterways of this remote area will change you.
+You will see and feel the power of the Southern Ocean, explore the waterways of Bathurst Harbour and Port Davey, traverse the mighty Ironbound Range and be inspired by the beauty of the South Coast.

-Parents/carers are advised that there is a $1,000 levy to charter the Windeward Bound for this Challenge.
+Parents/carers are advised that there is a levy to charter a boat.
+This will be in the vicinity of $500, final cost is dependent on numbers.

 Hutchins Power of 9 – Port Davey Challenge 2017